fabionolasco/front-end-architecture/README.md

 ## What is Front-end Architecture?

 Front-end Architecture is a field concerned with the principles, guidelines, policies, models, standards, processes, and strategic thinking necessary for the planning, creation, and management of front-end projects.
-It aims to promote maintainability, code quality, faster time to market, openess for changes in UI/UX, reusability, and longer life of the applications.
-It starts with the basic concerns of System Design, such as algorithms, technologies' selection, data flow, design patterns, and architectual design, but it goes up, close to the Software Architecture level, by monitoring, coordinating and sychronizing the efforts across the organization.
+It aims to promote maintainability, code quality, faster time to market, openess for changes in UI/UX, reusability, and longer life for applications created with front-end technologies.
+It starts with the basic concerns of [System Design](http://sce.uhcl.edu/whiteta/sdp/architectureDesignAndDetailedDesign.html), such as algorithms, technologies' selection, data flow, design patterns, detailed design and architectual design, but it goes up to the [Software Architecture](https://en.wikipedia.org/wiki/Software_architecture) level, by monitoring, coordinating and sychronizing the efforts across the organization.

 ## Front-end Architecture in practice:

-Some of the basic tasks of front-end architects include:
+Some of the front-end architects' basic tasks include:

 - Create or assist in the creation of the [Software Design](https://en.wikipedia.org/wiki/Software_design) (blueprins) of new applications

+- Adapt the apps' blueprints to the directions it will most likely grow towards, based on non-formal predictions from business analysts and mangers, coming technologies, and market trends

 - Balance expectations of multiple stakeholders and find technical solutions that meet that balanced list of quality attributes (trade offs)